sudotliu/bonsai/README.md

 ## General Tree Positioning

-Bonsai is a tree positioning utility that can compute coordinates for all nodes in a given tree such that they are neatly and evenly spaced out when displayed visually.
-The original use-case was to enable recomputing the node positions for a dynamic tree to be rendered in a web application.
+Bonsai is a tree positioning utility that can compute coordinates for all nodes in a given tree such that they are neatly spaced out when displayed visually.
+The original use-case was to enable recomputing the node positions for a dynamic tree to be rendered in a web application after every change.
-Essentially, any application that involves displaying a tree structure may benefit, but especially those cases where the tree changes in shape often enough to make it cumbersome or impossible to reposition or balance manually.
+Any application that involves displaying a tree structure may benefit, especially in cases where the tree changes in shape often enough to make it cumbersome or impossible to reposition manually.

 Note that this project is only the backend algorithm used for position calculations and it does not handle anything to do with displaying the tree other than providing coordinates as output.
 Nonetheless, it may be easier to grok with a visual example, so below is a screenshot of how the first use-case looked when rendered.
-I will link to a blog post about the full project later, and we may decide to release that under an open source license as well some day.

 ![Bonsai Metric Tree Example](bonsai_example_big.png)